GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/kgdToughnessDominated/Example.rst

 Mesh
 -----------------------------------------------------------

 Internal mesh generator is used to generate the geometry of this example.
 The domain size is large enough comparing to the final size of the fracture.
-A sensitivity analysis has shown that the domain size in the direction perpendicular to the fracture plane, i.e. x-axis, must be at least ten times of the final fracture half-legnth to minimize the numerical error.
-However, smaller size along the fracture plane, i.e. y-axis, of only two times the fracture half-length is good enough for the numerical convergence.
-It is also important to note that at least to layer is required in z-axis to ensure a good match between the numerical results and analytical solutions.
-This is because of the consideration of the node based fracture propagation criterion.
-Also in x-axis, bias parameter ``xBias`` is added for optimizing the mesh by reducing the size of the element nearby the fracture plane.
+A sensitivity analysis has shown that the domain size in the direction perpendicular to the fracture plane, i.e. x-axis, must be at least ten times of the final fracture half-length to minimize the boundary effect.
+However, smaller size along the fracture plane, i.e. y-axis, of only two times the fracture half-length is good enough.
+It is also important to note that at least two layers are required in z-axis to ensure a good match between the numerical results and analytical solutions, due to the node based fracture propagation criterion.
+Also in x-axis, bias parameter ``xBias`` is added for optimizing the mesh by refining the elements near the fracture plane.

 .. literalinclude:: ../../../../../../inputFiles/multiphysics/kgdToughnessDominated_Base.xml
   :language: xml